sunsembrace/Solutions-Architect-Associate/readme.md

 Go back to original Node Group tab → Add Node role → Can specify Launch template → Next → AMI  type, Amazon Linux 2, Capacity type On-Demand, Instance type = t3.micro, disk size =20, Decide Node scaling config (Desired, Min, max), → Node group update config (Number or %) → Specify network configs (VPC, subnets etc) → Next  → Create
 So this is the way to deploy EC2 instances for our EKS cluster but they’re managed by AWS which makes it easier.

+69. AWS App Runner hands on labs.
+App runner → Create service → Source = Container repository & Amazon ECR Public → Open new tab to Amazon ECR Public Gallery and type httpd → docker/library/httpd and copy its address and paste it back on Container image URL → Deployment trigger = Manual → Next → Service name=DemoHTTP, Virtual CPU & memory =1 vCPU and 2GB, can add Environment variables and port 8080. → Auto scaling = default configuration → Health checks= leave as default → Networking = public → Create & deploy.

+Can view Logs, activity, metrics, observability, configuration and even link custom domains.

+AppRunner is a powerful all in one service to deploy containers in a production fashion.

+Once status shows running → Click domain link and it should work.